 Providing higher bitrates as well can improve the experience for viewers that have the necessary capabilities.
 In order to to make this possible, broadcasters must use multi-bitrate streaming.

-Most broadcasters have global audiences with different internet speeds and devices for streaming videos.
+Most broadcasters have global audiences with viewers that access their content on different devices with varying internet speeds.
 That means streaming at a single bitrate could limit compatibility for some viewers or lead to a less than optimal viewing experience for others.

 Multi-bitrate streaming allows broadcasters to offer a wide range of stream qualities to improve the overall Quality of Experience.
-With multiple bitrate options, viewers can choose the highest quality stream their connection and device can handle without interruptions.
+With multi-bitrate streaming, viewers can choose the highest quality stream that their connection and device can handle without interruptions.

 Using a video streaming platform, broadcasters can easily transcode their streams into multiple bitrates and formats from a single source file.
-In fact, transcoding videos in the cloud is a great way to ensure compatibility, enable adaptive playback, and reduce the costs for doing so.
+In fact, cloud video transcoding is a great way to ensure compatibility, enable adaptive playback, and reduce the costs of doing so.